 Any school wishing to offer the IB should first be authorised by the IB organisation.
 Getting authorised is a long and complex process, with schools having to hit a number of professional development targets and working closely with the IB development team before applying.

-Once they’ve passed this process, they are designated IB World Schools and can advertise themselves as such – a full list of IB World Schools in Thailand can be found here.
-You should ensure that any school in which you wish to take the IB has been authorised first.
+Once they’ve passed this process, they are designated IB World Schools and can advertise themselves as such – a full list of IB World Schools in Thailand.
+You should ensure that any school in which you wish to take the IB has been authorized first.

 In addition to IB authorisation, it’s worth checking your school’s accreditation more generally.
 Good international schools will be accredited by an official organisation such as the Council of International Schools or the New England Association of Schools and Colleges.